marc-mccarthy/async-await-starter/README.md

 The UI should open in your default web browser to the correct URL.
 If not, open [localhost:5173](http://localhost:5173) in your web browser.

-> **NOTE:** The key combination `ctrl-c` will stop your client from running.
+> **NOTE:** The key combination `ctrl-c` will stop your server/client from running.
 Whichever current Node.js process is running in that terminal will stop on macOS.

-Follow along with your instructor to create a splendid Mythical Creature application!
+Follow along with your instructor to create a splendid Pokedex Strength Index application!
 Happy Priming!

 [🔝 back to top](#async-await-starter)